 Want to know a bit more about the girl behind the travel blog?
 As a kind of extension to my About Me page, I put together this list of random facts about me and my life.

 This is everything you could possibly ever want to know about me.
 As well as a load of stuff you probably didn’t…

-I’m from Weymouth – which is in England.
+I’m from Weymouth – which is in Dorset, England.
 It’s on the South coast and it’s pretty small, so you’re forgiven for never having heard of it.
-I moan about Weymouth all the time, but I love it really – and I’m currently living here again between trips.

 At university I studied photography.
 I wasn’t much good and found the course annoying, so I didn’t do that well.
 Who knew taking photos would become such a big part of my job?

 Before I was a travel blogger, I worked a series of (crappy) customer services jobs around England, which included three years in the complaints and escalations department of a gas company call centre (not naming any names).
 It was AWFUL.
 Please don’t yell at call centre staff!

 My first crush was either Marty McFly or Bert Racoon – but I’m not sure who came first.